 Technically, the Grit fader crossfades between a regular close up mic'ing technique and a traditional, historic recording mic setup that was carefully chosen for every individual drum sound (fader all the way up), phase locked to the direct microphone techniques of today (fader all the way down).

-In Virtual Drummer BRUTE and HOT, the Grit control has been moved to the Master section (displayed as a knob):
+In some other Virtual Drummers (e.g. BRUTE and HOT), the Grit control has been moved to the Master section (displayed as a knob):